dlounsbu/AfEA-sdm/README.md

 This workshop introduces system dynamics modeling (SDM), a robust systems science methodology still under-used in social and behavioral research, to epidemiologists and public health practitioners.
 Best practices in SDM design and validation call for the application of a multi-stepped, iterative procedure that engages multiple stakeholders in deliberative problem identification, system conceptualization, model formulation, model simulation, and model evaluation.

-The workshop will involve hands-on skill building exercises.
+Workshop activities involve hands-on skill building exercises.
 All participants are encouraged to bring a personal laptop computer to the workshop, pre-installed with a free 20-day trial version of Stella Architect® system dynamics modeling software.

 Learning objectives for all workshop participants include:
 1. Understanding tenets of systems theory in relation to the system dynamics modeling approach